Jaspersoft/js-visualize-components-samples/pages/input-controls/basic-usage.md

 import "@jaspersoft/jv-ui-components/dist/jv-ui.css";
 ```

-Additionally, you can add a configuration that enables you to use the default styles for the input controls components only.
+Additionally, you must add a configuration that enables you to use the default styles for the input controls components only.
 When you use this configuration, the other styles in your application will not be affected by the Jaspersoft Visualize Components CSS.

 To add this configuration, import the following file:
 ```typescript